• Courses

 #3.4.
 Create a Google Analytics 4 event Tag

-The principle here is quite similar to what I did with the Youtube video tracking in the previous chapter.
+The principle here is quite similar to what I did with the YouTube video tracking in the previous chapter.

 • The event name field’s value will be either video_play, video_pause, or video_progress.
 That is possible because of the Data Layer variable I inserted in that field.